 - Demonstrated work ethic

-- Interaction with office staff, nurses, residents and attendings
+- Interaction with office staff, nurses, residents and attendings, patients and their families

 - Turning in all required documents in a timely manner

 This is a pocket-sized card that will be carried with you throughout your rotation.
 It has procedures as well as discussion objectives that you will need to have an attending or resident sign off on.
 Your goal should be to complete 80% of the discussion objectives and all of the required procedures.
 The discussion objectives are a guide to help you see or discuss a variety of patient presentations throughout the rotation.
-Required procedures are those that have a number and the word "min" beside them.
-For example, "IV starts 4 min" means that you should start at least 4 IV's during the month.
+Required procedures are those that have a number and the word “min” beside them.
+For example, “IV starts 4 min” means that you should start at least 4 IV’s during the month.
 The procedures that do not have “min” written beside them are not required but the opportunity to perform them may present itself during the rotation.